 Improving the Bottom Trawl Survey for the Northeast

-At the Northeast Fisheries Science Center (NEFSC) we value the expertise of industry and other stakeholders.
+At the Northeast Fisheries Science Center we value the expertise of industry and other stakeholders.
 We look for ways to collaborate with others to make our science better.

-NTAP Fact Sheet (PDF; 2 pages): Download File
+NTAP Fact Sheet (PDF, 2 pages)

 Northeast Trawl Advisory Panel Goals

 - Understand NOAA/NEFSC trawl survey gear performance and methodology